 2. Length and Structure

 Your letter of intent should be a maximum of one page (typically this means no more than 500-600 words) and should follow the formal structure of a proper letter.
 Do not send a letter that spans multiple pages.
-Remember, the person to whom you are writing has hundreds of other duties and, in a sense, you are asking a favor of them in asking them to review and consider your letter.
-Do not monopolize their time; be concise and to the point.
+Remember, the person to whom you are writing has hundreds of other duties, and, in a sense, you are asking a favor by sending the letter.

 3. Additional Details